gluster/glusterfs-java-filesystem/README.md

     Read the contents of a file all at once
     Write a chunk of bytes to a file all at once
 - File attributes
-    See & set owner, permissions, and last modified timestamp on files and directories
+    See owner/group id, size, permissions, and last modified timestamp on files and directories
-    See file size
+    Set permissions
 - Filesystem/volume stats
     See the total, free, and usable bytes in a volume
 - Directory listing (with filtering)